Special Medical Housing and Parking Information

-In order to be considered for a special housing accommodation, a student must complete the Special Housing Accommodation Request Form and return it to the Office of Academic and Disabilities Support Services.
+In order to be considered for a special housing accommodation or special parking permit, a student must complete the Special Accommodation Request Form.
 The Special Accommodations Evaluation Committee thoroughly evaluates the request.
-The Committee is composed of professionals from Disability Support Services, the Health Center, Counseling & Psychological Services and Residence Life.
-Information submitted for the committee's determination will be protected as a confidential file in Disability Support Services.
+The Committee is composed of professionals from Disability Support Services, the Health Center, Counseling & Psychological Services, Parking Office, and Residence Life.
+Information submitted for the committee's determination will be protected as a confidential file.

-If you have a qualifying physical or psychological need which may influence your housing assignment, please have your medical provider complete the Medical and Psychological Documentation for Special Housing Requests' Form.
+If you have a qualifying physical or psychological need which may influence your housing assignment or parking on campus, please have your medical provider complete the Medical and Psychological Documentation for Special Request Form.
 Send the form and all other pertinent health information to:

 Attn: Special Accommodations Evaluation Committee